-Program changes should be initiated by the student in consultation with Learning Support and Retention, an academic advisor, and Financial Aid Counselor (when applicable).
+Program changes should be initiated by the student in consultation with Advising and Success Center, an academic advisor, and Financial Aid Counselor (when applicable).
 Program changes must be recorded in the Admissions Office.
 Changing a major will update the catalog of record to the current catalog year.

-Students are responsible for monitoring progress in their program of study and ensuring that they are taking classes within their major for the correct catalog year.
-Financial aid amounts dispersed to students are subject to reduction for any classes not required for their major.
+Students are responsible for monitoring progress in their program of study and ensuring that they are taking courses within their major for the correct catalog year.
+Financial aid amounts dispersed to students are subject to reduction for any courses not required for their major.
 Students are encouraged to seek assistance from college personnel and Program Evaluation resources on Patriot Port to clarify program requirements.